-You can activate the scanner either by pressing the button, or using a serial trigger command (see Trigger Commands on page 11-4).
+You can activate the scanner by using a serial trigger command (see Trigger Commands on page 12-3).
 When in serial mode, the scanner scans until a bar code has been read or until the deactivate command is sent.
 The scanner can also be set to turn itself off after a specified time has elapsed (see Read Time-Out, which follows).